torreta/Vault/Ideas/idea.md

 9. zapier project

-10. see all of this and generate texts [text](https://www.youtube.com/playlist?list=PL0lo9MOBetEE0goMLEl97vO7slruNVj43)
+10. see all of this and generate texts [link to videos](https://www.youtube.com/playlist?list=PL0lo9MOBetEE0goMLEl97vO7slruNVj43)